adrian-zaragoza/how-many-trees/README.md

 * Carbon Interface API
   * For carbon footprint data
 * Express
-  * for the API calls
+  * For the API calls to Carbon Interface

 ### Dependencies
 * Express.js